Nick.com: Nick Arcade

-Nick Arcade (sharing a name with, but otherwise unrelated to, the TV series of the same name) was a series of games that could be downloaded from Nick.com.
+Nick Arcade (sharing a name with, but otherwise unrelated to, the game show of the same name) was a series of games that could be downloaded from Nick.com.
 It allowed users to play any game before buying it.
-Nick Arcade games used to be on Nickelodeon's sister website, Shockwave.
+Nick Arcade games were also featured on Nickelodeon's sister website, Shockwave.

 Message boards

 Nick.com offered a moderated Internet forum called the Message Boards.
 On the boards, kids posted threads and replied on topics based on Nickelodeon content.
 Emoticons were represented with icon GIFs.
 Notable Moderators were called NICKFrog and NICKPhilly.

-Along with the redesigned Nick.com, the Message Boards were completely redesigned to match up with it in 2014.
+Along with the redesigned Nick.com, the Message Boards were completely redesigned to match with it in 2014.
 The message boards were then closed on March 31, 2016, after Nick.com removed the option to sign up as a user on the site.

 Reception

-The critical reaction for Nick.com has been mostly positive, winning numerous awards.
+The critical reaction for Nick.com has been generally positive, winning numerous awards.

 The website has received two awards from the Broadcast Designers Association, getting a bronze award in 2001 and a silver in 2002.
 In 2003, Nick.com received a Judge's Choice Webby in the Television section.
 In 1999, Nick.com received the first Internet privacy seal from BBBOnline, a subsidiary of CBBB that assesses privacy issues online.